 The First National Bank’s location from 1903 until 1973 was at 122 S. Main Street (corner of Main and W. Union Street).
 The initial location still stands proud and tall today.
 A new location was built in 1973 at 111 Jefferson Street and it continues to serve as our Waupaca location today.
 The First National Bank’s total assets in 1973 were $16,107,830 with 22 employees.

 In the early 1980’s, deregulation of interest rates was causing a lot of activity in the merger and acquisitions field, and the owners of FNB formed Waupaca Bancorporation, so as to make acquisitions and mergers easier.
 Assets of the First National Bank at that time were $20 Million.

-Since the 1980’s we have grown to 9 branches, with 8 branches located in Wisconsin and 1 branch located in Texas.
+Since the 1980’s we have grown to 8 branches located in Wisconsin.
 We currently have around $630 million in assets.
 We offer a comprehensive line of banking services to both consumers and businesses.
 Continually growing to serve you better.